an0nh4x0r/Things_I_need_to_learn_and_make/README.md

 <h3>Projects I need to make</h3>
 <ul>
   <li>Front to back web application in Angular(web components) and Spring Hibernate with Gradle, CI/CD and version control</li>
-  <li>Multithreading based application in java using executor framework</li>
+  <li>Multithreading based application in java using executor framework, blocking queue and oracle database with PL/SQL and stored procedures on Oracle Database</li>
 </ul>